rocky-linux/documentation/docs/books/web_services/02-web-servers.md

 </Directory>
 ```

-The `Directory` section is used to define a block of directives applying to a part of the server's file system.
-The directives contained in this section will only apply to the specified directory (and its sub-directories).
+The `Directory` section defines a block of directives applying to a part of the server's file system.
+The directives contained here will only apply to the specified directory (and its sub-directories).

 The syntax of this block accepts wildcards, but it is preferable to use the DirectoryMatch block.